-A reserve may be placed on items that are currently checked out.
+A hold may be placed on items that are currently checked out.
+Holds can be filled by any consortium library on the courier, so the hold may not be Marysville's item.
 The patron will be called or emailed when the materials are received by the library.
-The patron will have five business days to pick up the materials.
-Materials not picked up in the five days will go to the next patron on the reserve list or be reshelved.
-Reserves may not be placed on any materials not yet in the computer system.
+The patron will have seven days to pick up the materials.
+Materials not picked up in seven days will go to the next patron on the holds list or be reshelved.
+Holds may not be placed on any materials not yet in the computer system.